 The Oklahoma Department of Labor addresses issues of consumer licensing, consumer protection, employee wage protection and worker protection statewide.
 The department handles the following worker protection issues and topics:

 - Record Keeping for Public Sector Employers in Oklahoma

 - Final Construction Confined Space Rules

 The Oklahoma Department of Labor also provides free safety and health consultation services to help reduce injuries and illnesses in the workplace.
-There is no cost associated with these consultations and none of the findings are reported to inspectors, so you won't face any fines as a result, although you will be required to correct any serious hazards.
+There is no cost associated with these consultations, and the findings are not reported to inspectors.
+You won't face any fines related to the consultation, but you will be required to correct any serious hazards.

 Industries that can benefit from these services in Oklahoma include: